 But despite Crosby’s plea and first-hand knowledge, the manager called security.
 Three off-duty sheriff deputies working as security guards approached Ethan, where he was sitting silently in the same seat he had sat in during the first showing.
 They then proceeded to ask him to leave or purchase a ticket, and if he did not, he would be placed under arrest.

-According to a recent article in NPR, Saylor firmly believes her son wasn’t able to comply with the deputies requests because he was unable to understand the situation.
+According to an article in NPR, Saylor firmly believes her son wasn’t able to comply with the deputies requests because he was unable to understand the situation.

 “He didn’t cooperate, of course,” Saylor tells NPR.
 “He didn’t want to leave.
 At that point, I believe, he wouldn’t know what was going on.”